jrg94/CSE1223/README.md

 I want to handle this.

 I would prefer if the projects had more objective outcomes.
 Having a program output a string is a bit tedious and requires a lot of human judgment.
-In fact, I already have to use reflection to deal with package issues.
+In fact, I already have to use reflection to deal with package issues and trimming to handle new line issues at the end of output.

 Oh well!
 These get the job done.